 SAP Fiori 3 also provides users with a new search experience, including improved search previews, results page, and result visualizations.
 This is, of course, fully integrated into the digital assistant.

 In addition to consistency and integration, SAP Fiori 3 makes using enterprise software more productive by leveraging machine intelligence.
 The more information users have, the better they can do their work.
 But the amount of information available today is overwhelming.
 It’s too much for even the smartest human mind to analyze.
 Using machine intelligence, our UX paradigm called “situations” gathers important information from different parts of the enterprise system and informs users about business situations which deserve their attention.
 It then provides recommendations and learns from the user’s decisions.
-By proactively bringing relevant information together for the user in a sequence that is understandable, the system can also advises the user about the best action to take.
+By proactively bringing relevant information together for the user in a sequence that is understandable, the system can also advise the user about the best action to take.
 In time, users can, gradually and confidently turn over some tasks to the system.
 This support helps users to do their jobs better and frees them to concentrate on more strategic and creative tasks.

 Moving forward and keeping what works

 As you’ve seen, between 2013 and today some things about SAP Fiori have changed, evolving from a set of apps into a wide-sweeping design system for all SAP products.
 But some things have stayed the same.
 From the outset the SAP Fiori design principles of role-based, adaptive, coherent, simple and delightful remain constant.
 And our commitment to bringing the best possible user experience to enterprise users also remains unchanged.